Jessica Veenstra - final -103020.jpg

 Research

-My research interests are broad and include: environmental science, geography, soil change, food and agriculture, and coastal erosion and shoreline management.
-Recently, I have been interested in using constructed oysters reefs as “living shorelines” to protect salt marshes from erosion, as well as using drones to monitor shoreline change over time.
+My research interests are broad and include environmental science, geography, soil change, food and agriculture, archeology, coastal erosion, and shoreline management.
+Recently, I have been interested in using constructed oyster reefs as “living shorelines” to protect salt marshes from erosion.
+In the lab, we have also been developing methods to analyze sediment particle size with laser diffraction.

 • Dean's Award for Excellence in Professional Development